Kahn/freetel/fdmdv2-dev/README.txt

 Builds static versions of wxWidgets, portaudio, codec2-dev, which are commonly missing on many Linux systems, or of the wrong (older) version.

-1/ Assuming the freedv-dev sources is checked out into ~/fdmdv2-dev:
+1/ Assuming the fdmdv2-dev source is checked out into ~/fdmdv2-dev:

   $ sudo apt-get install libgtk2.0-dev libhamlib-dev libsamplerate-dev libasound2-dev libao-dev
   $ cd fdmdv2-dev